Why is My WordPress Admin So Slow? Causes & Top Fixes

 The Easy Way: One-Click Update

-Log in to your WordPress admin dashboard and navigate to Dashboard > Updates.
-If an update is available, you'll see a notification with a button to "Update Now".
-Click on it and WordPress will take care of the rest.
+If an update is available, you'll see a notification of "Update Now".
+Click on it and WordPress will start updating.

 WordPress Core Updates in one click